flenniken/collections/docs/collection-maker.md

 when this happens when saving by the .psd extention.
 In this case flatten the image (layer > flatten image), then save.

--- If you save the jpgs with color information the maker command will report the file as MPO format instead of JPEG.
+-- If you save the jpgs with "Embed Color Profile..." checked, the maker command will report the file as MPO format instead of JPEG.
+MPO files are not supported.

--- How do you pick a live photo frame to edit?
-What is a HEIC file, one image or multiple.
-What is the .mov file?

--- If you drag and drop photos from Photos to the tmp folder, you get jpg files.
-How does Photos app make the jpg from the originals?
-How does this workflow compare to the one documented here?

-* once all the jpg are created, remove the HEIC files
+* Once all the jpg are created, remove the HEIC files

 Rename the jpg files (preview images) to end with "-p.jpg".
-Sometimes you will get .jpeg files instead of .jpg files, the rename code handles this case.
+Sometimes you will get .jpeg files instead of .jpg files, the rename code below handles this case.
 For example:

 ~~~